-The Group's financial instruments consist mainly of deposits with banks, accounts payable and lease liabilities.
+The Group's financial instruments consist of deposits with banks, accounts payable and lease liabilities.
 The main purpose of non-derivative financial instruments is to raise finance for Group operations.
 The Group does not speculate in the trading of derivative instruments.
+The Group's financial instruments are measure at amortised cost in accordance with AASB 7.